VincentLdg/MATLAB-using-GMAT-API-to-run-quickly-various-scenarios/README.md

 I programmed this function for a specific project but  you can use this code as inspiration and adapt it to your own project.

+**Complete tutorial in the example file on the study of the effect of atmospheric friction on ISS altitude.**

 ## Requirements

 * Download [GMAT](https://sourceforge.net/projects/gmat/)